AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 \end{align}

 With \autoref{eq:por-conversion-const-1}, \textbf{we have just found our first constant of conversion for \textbf{block-weight.}}

+\aside{
+  \autoref{eq:por-conversion-const-1} has a natural symmetry.
+  It's worth noting, but there isn't much to analyze yet.
+}

 What's going on here?
 We start out by observing $\nicefrac{L_d}{L_r}$ gives us a value in units of $\frac{\text{L-hashes}}{\text{L-coin}}$.